 The fact that USDA is taking public coments on the issue suggests that the agency may be reconsidering things.
 And that could be a sign that significant change is on the horizon.

 “As a U.S. grass-fed beef producer, I believe it is imperative that honest, transparent labeling is required for grass-fed beef sold in America,” writes Kay Allen, a Texas rancher, one of many producers who has commented publicly on the petition.
-“Not only does honest labeling protect American beef producers economically, it insures that WE, American citizens, control our own food supply.”
+“Not only does honest labeling protect American beef producers economically, but it also ensures that WE, American citizens, control our own food supply.”

 For those who want to see rural economies revitalized, the stakes are high.
 Labeled grass-fed beef is only about a $1 billion market in the U.S., tiny compared to the nation’s $105-billion conventional beef industry.
 But Williams points out that if the U.S. producers took back only 50 percent of the market—still down from more than 60 percent market share they enjoyed in 2014—it could send hundreds of millions of dollars into local communities each year.
 That would be a major departure from the current system, where profits from grain-finished domestic and grass-fed imported cattle flow primarily to large corporations.